PanDAWMS/panda-server/README.txt

 Release Note

 * 0.0.17 (4/27/2013)
+  * giving a higher prio to install jobs
   * split runRebro from copyArchived
   * fixed retryInActive to reset file status
   * modified dispatcher to send prodSourceLabel for getJob